mui/material-ui/docs/data/joy/components/card/card.md

 By default, the Card component adds padding around the outer edges of its contents.
 To eliminate this white space, add the Card Overflow component inside the Card as a wrapper around the content to be expanded.

-Note that Card Overflow only works when it's the first and/or last child of the parent Card.
-In the demo below, the top and bottom sections are expanded to fill the edges:

 {{"demo": "OverflowCard.js" }}

 ### Card layers